allemandi/bible-validate/README.md

 ### `normalizeBookName(name)`

-- Normalizes a Bible book name by converting common ordinal prefixes to digits, lowercasing, and removing non-alphanumeric characters.
+- Normalizes a Bible book name by:
+  - Converting common ordinal prefixes to digits
+  - Removing prefixes like `"The Epistle to the"`, `"Book of"`, `"Gospel according to"`, `"Letter to"`
+  - Lowercasing and removing non-alphanumeric characters

 #### Parameters

-- `name` (`string|null|undefined`): The book name to normalize.
+- `name` (`string|null|undefined`): Book name or alias to normalize.

 #### Returns